edwardtanguay/react-two-components-share-functionality-hoc/README.md

-### Site the demonstrates how to share code between two page components
+### This site demonstrates how to share code between two page components

 ## Todo